Hans Kippenberger: Bülowplatz Trial

+"Help in the search for the Red Murderers!"

+A wanted poster published the Berlin Police following the murders, September 1933.
+Kippenberger is on the top row, second from left.

 In mid-March 1933, the Berlin police arrested Max Thunert, one of the lookouts in the murders of Anlauf and Lenck.
 Within days, 15 other conspirators were in police custody.
 On 14 September 1933, Berlin newspapers reported that all 15 had confessed to their roles in the murders.
 Arrest warrants were issued for ten other conspirators who had fled, including Mielke, Ziemer, Ulbricht, Kippenberger and Neumann.

 In response to claims that the confessions had been obtained under torture by the Nazi Gestapo, Koehler wrote, "However, all suspects were in the custody of the regular Berlin city criminal investigation bureau, most of whose detectives were SPD members.
 Some of the suspects had been nabbed by Nazi SA men and probably beaten before they were turned over to police.
 In the 1993 trial of Mielke, the court gave the defense the benefit of the doubt and threw out a number of suspect confessions".

-"Wanted" poster, September 1933.
-"Help with the Search for the Red Murderers".
-Kippenberger is second from top left.

 On 19 June 1934, the 15 conspirators were convicted of murder.
 The three deemed most culpable, Michael Klause, Max Matern and Friedrich Bröde, were sentenced to death.
 Their co-defendants received sentences ranging from nine months to fifteen years incarceration at hard labour.
 Klause's sentence was commuted to life in prison based upon his cooperation.
 Bröde hanged himself in his cell.
 As a result, only Matern was left to be executed by beheading on 22 May 1935.

-Great Purge
+Fall from grace

-In the context of increasingly-shrill attacks on him from Ulbricht, Pieck and their supporters, on 12 February 1935, the Party Politburo set up a commission of enquiry into Kippenberger.
+In the context of increasingly-shrill attacks against him from Ulbricht, Pieck and their supporters, on 12 February 1935 the Party Politburo set up a commission of enquiry into Kippenberger.
 In October 1935, a party congress was held in which Ulbricht and his allies took over the party leadership.
 The resignation of two of Thälmann's old lieutenants, Hermann Schubert and Fritz Schulte, left Kippenberger unambiguously on the losing side.
 In Ulbricht, Kippenberger had acquired a powerful and uncompromising enemy at the top of the party who enjoyed the backing of the Soviet Communist Party.
 Kippenberger lost his position on the Central Committee, and the quasi-military underground operation that he had directed was dissolved.
 He was ordered to be relocated from Paris to Moscow, where he was provided with factory work.
 Sources are silent over whether, on moving to Moscow, he ever met up with his former wife, Thea, and their two daughters, Margot and Jeanette, who had emigrated there in July 1933, when Thea had been working as a teacher in the Soviet capital.